 Where do I pay the fee?

-Visitors must pay for the escort at the entrance stations - not at the tunnel.
+Visitors must pay for the escort at the park's entrance stations - not at the tunnel.

 No. Park rangers are stationed at both ends of the tunnel and will convert traffic flow to a one way direction.
 When it is safe for you to drive your oversize vehicles down the middle of the tunnel, rangers will allow you to proceed.